timp/The_Clocktower/README.md

-Pippa sat and the flopped back down again, but wait, the old oak tree didn't make a disturbing creaking noise whenever you sit up. she lay down in the hot, uncomfortable covers and gaxed up at the ceiling.
-A complicated network of spidery cracks that creep their way through the disheveled plaster.
+Pippa sat and the flopped back down again, but wait, the old oak tree didn't make a disturbing creaking noise whenever you sit up. she lay down in the hot, uncomfortable covers and gazed up at the ceiling.
+A complicated network of spidery cracks that creep their way through the dishevelled plaster.
 Pippa didn't understand, she didn't understand anything.
 Why was she here?
 Why was the place so dismal?
 She looked down at her chest, luckily the chain was still there, it was the only thing she owned, except her straw hat and she loved them both.
 She knew the hat was still on here head, she could feel it.
-Pippa sat up and the bed made another freaky screach.
-She looked mournfully down at the broken heart, and it reminded herhow broken her's was.
-Tears started swellig in her ocean blue eyes, they rolled away, down her cheek just like Oli had done, she hoped he would come to this queer place ane day and fetch her from this prison.
+Pippa sat up and the bed made another freaky screech.
+She looked mournfully down at the broken heart, and it reminded her how broken her's was.
+Tears started swellig in her ocean blue eyes, they rolled away, down her cheek just like Oli had done, she hoped he would come to this queer place any day and fetch her from this prison.
 But Pippa wasn't one of those girls who expect their prince to fetch them and waste away their days waiting for them.

 Pippa decided to get out of this horrid bed and go and explore.
 She didn't know what house this was or anything so she opened the door and tried to be merry even though she was in a black hole of emotional agony.

+"Hello!"
+Pippa said to the jostling village folks.
+They murmured and whispered, Pippa guessed they were shocked that a new person was here.
+But everyone smiled and Pippa over heard some old lady say to another "She's ours Miranda, John found her, he won't say where though!"

+"Personally Doriene I think she's lovely, and that old John's been searching for donkey's years!"
+Miranda replied.

+Pippa skipped past all the houses until she came to the Clock Tower.
+Everything was the same, ordinary and generally boring, except the Clock Tower.
+It loomed over everybody as though it was a god watching over everybody.

+Just then Pippa heard a man say something about her, he mentioned her name.
+She spun round and looked thoughtfully at him.
+He said to another old man that she was called Pippa, _tick_ and he said she was _his_ *cross!* The other man said something like "Nice find John".
+Aha!
+It all fitted the old lady, Doriene, said that John had found Pippa and this man was called John, so they were husband and wife!

+Pippa's honey coloured hair trickled like a lake of caramel in the light breeze.
+Her eyes shoen just like a rare stone in the sunshine.

+Everybody stopped and stared at the girl who John and Doriene had claimed was their foundling as she gazed up at the village's pride and glory.
+The Clock Tower.

+Months past and the whole village adored Pippa, yet she always, secretly, in her forever broken heart, longed to go back home, where everything is a story and a fairy tale.
+You see, where Pippa used to live was a book. she is a fairy tale, a character from a child's bedtime story, so she will never grow up in the human world.

+The past fw months Pippa had been sleeping in the ramshackle house with John and Doriene, they treated her as though she was their child, pippa didn't mind really but she cried sorrowfully every night.

+On one very unexpected day news came around, and first to Pippa seeing as she lived with them, that Doriene, after all these years was pregnant.
+As soon as John and Doriene knew they despised Pippa immediately.
+They banished her from their home and Pippa huddled up in the town square at night shivering and weeping more than ever.
+She couldn't bare it here any longer, but she had to.

+Months grew by and John and Doriene got more evil.
+Years and they got worse, their baby, who they named Melificent, grew and grew and when she was old enough to understand that Pippa was the village sweetheart she, like her parents, loathed her with all her hatred.

+Melificent was the same age as pippa now, because as I said Pippa never grows up.
+She had long jet black hair and dark scowling raven's eyes, which were quite a contrast with Pippa's turquoise, marine blue ones.
+Melificent always wore black or grey.
+Pippa thought this shows her mood a lot of the time, but she'd never such a thing out loud.
+Pippa always wore the same bright coloured dress with sea blue embroidered flowers and butterflies on and a lilac patterned hem.